Standard Model Theory for the FCC-ee Tera-Z stage: : the path to theoretical luminosity precision

 Summarizing, we conclude that an upgraded new version of \bhlumi\ with the error budget of 0.01\% shown in Table~\ref{tab:lep2fcc} is perfectly feasible.
-With appropriate resources, such a version of \bhlumi\ with the \order{\alpha^2} CEEX matrix element and with the precision tag of $0.01\%$, needed for the FCC-ee physics, could be realized.
-Keeping in mind that the best experimental error of luminosity error achieved at LEP was 0.034\% \cite{Abbiendi:1999zx}, it would be interesting to study whether systematic error of the designed FCC-ee luminosity detector \cite{lumigg1} can match the above anticipated theory precision.
+With appropriate resources, such a version of \bhlumi\ with the \order{\alpha^2} CEEX matrix element and a precision tag of $0.01\%$, necessary for FCC-ee physics, could be realized.
+Keeping in mind that the best experimental luminosity error achieved at the LEP was 0.034\% \cite{Abbiendi:1999zx}, it would be interesting to study whether the systematic error of the designed FCC-ee luminosity detector \cite{lumigg1} can match this anticipated theory precision.

+Let us also remark that the process $\mathrm{e}^+\mathrm{e}^-\to 2\gamma$ is also considered for FCC-ee luminometry, see Refs.~\cite{CarloniCalame:2015zev,Balossini:2008xr} for further discussion on the QED radiative corrections to this process.